 variable.

-- If you want a door to be ignored for tracing (for a doorway for example), in the door spawner’s details you can enable the
+- If you want a door to be ignored for tracing (for a doorway for example), in the door’s details you can enable the

 If the trace line previews don’t fade, you can press the